 Vipassana Meditation Approach

-Chris left his career running Broad Meadow Brook Wildlife Sanctuary with Massachusetts Audubon in 1996 to work full time for the Dharma.
+Chris left his career running Broad Meadow Brook Wildlife Sanctuary with Massachusetts Audubon in 1996 to work full time supporting others in contemplative practice.
 He became the Manager of the Barre Center for Buddhist Studies retreat center from 1996 – 2001.
 He ran Turtle Path Mindfulness Practice Center in Worcester, MA from 1998 - 2003.
 Chris was ordained in the Order of Interbeing in Plum Village in 2000.
 He joined the Blooming Lilac Sangha when he moved to western NY in 2004.
 Chris takes his vision from the Mahayana worldview of Thich Nhat Hanh, and grounds his techniques in the psychology of early Buddhism according to Pali scriptures such as the Four Foundations of Mindfulness.
-He has practiced vipassana with many teachers from the Insight Meditation Society, the Thai Forest tradition, the Burmese lineage of Mahasi Sayadaw, and with Shinzen Young.
+He has practiced meditation with many teachers from the Insight Meditation Society, the Thai Forest tradition, Soto Zen, Foundation for Active Compassion, the Burmese lineage of Mahasi Sayadaw, and with Shinzen Young.

 “With an eye made quiet by the power of harmony, and the deep power of joy, we see into the life of things.”

 Register for a Program or Class

 Please include names and dates of any retreats

 see FAQ for more on how to register